seregamorph/revolut/readme.md

 The chosen technologies:
 * Netty + basic http server
 * Guice
-* Apache http client (for test)
+* Apache http client (for tests)
 * Jackson

 Code style
 ------------
-Project uses non-javabeans code style everywhere where available (e.g. jackson by default requires javabeans convention).
+Project uses non-javabeans code style everywhere where available (e.g. jackson by default requires javabeans convention for json objects).
 Inspired by Jackson and Netty API, most setters return ```this``` object and have no ```set``` prefix, getters have no ```get``` prefix.

 Project structure